emersonmello/openingdoor/Readme.md

 ## Setting up

 1. Start **FIDO UAF Demo Server**
-1. Install **Dummy FIDO UAF Client** and **Opening Door Android App** on your another Android phone
+2. Install **Dummy FIDO UAF Client** and **Opening Door Android App** on your another Android phone
-1. On **Opening Door Android App** touch on "Settings" on the main application menu and update "server endpoint" field to the **IP Address** and **PORT** where you are running the **FIDO UAF Demo Server**
+3. On **Opening Door Android App** touch on "Settings" on the main application menu and update "server endpoint" field to the **IP Address** and **PORT** where you are running the **FIDO UAF Demo Server**
-1. On **Opening Door Android App** touch on "See app facetID" on the main application menu and insert the showed value in FIDO UAF Demo Server MySQL database:
+4. On **Opening Door Android App** touch on "Whitelisting facetID" (to follow [FIDO UAF specifications](https://fidoalliance.org/specs/fido-uaf-v1.1-id-20170202/fido-appid-and-facets-v1.1-id-20170202.html) ).
-  - For instance: ```INSERT  INTO facets (fDesc) values ('android:apk-key-hash:Lir5oIjf552K/XN4bTul0VS3GfM')```
+   1. Or you can do it: On **Opening Door Android App** touch on "See app facetID" on the main application menu and insert the showed value in [FIDO UAF Demo Server](https://github.com/emersonmello/UAF) MySQL database.
+For instance: ```INSERT INTO facets (fDesc) values ('android:apk-key-hash:Lir5oIjf552K/XN4bTul0VS3GfM')```

 ### Optional

 1. Install [Door lock NFC card reader for Android](https://github.com/emersonmello/DoorlockCardReader)
-1. On **Door lock card reader for Android** touch on "Settings" on the main application menu and update "server endpoint" field to the **IP Address** and **PORT** where you are running the **FIDO UAF Demo Server**
+2. On **Door lock card reader for Android** touch on "Settings" on the main application menu and update "server endpoint" field to the **IP Address** and **PORT** where you are running the **FIDO UAF Demo Server**

 ## Testing

 1. Open **Opening Door Android App** and touch "Register" button
-1. Touch on "Do an authentication request"
+2. Touch on "Do an authentication request"
-1. Follow the instructions provided by application (i.e. put your finger on the sensor, etc.) and you should see the message "Access Granted"
+3. Follow the instructions provided by application (i.e. put your finger on the sensor, etc.) and you should see the message "Access Granted"

 ## UML Sequence Diagram